Geography of Faridkot

 There are several places in Faridkot which play a great role in the tourism sector of Faridkot.
 Some of the places have been detailed below:

-The fort with its impressive architecture still adorns the city of Faridkot.
-Its foundation is believed to have been laid by Raja mokalsi, Raka Hamir Singh renovated it and got it extended.
-Later ruler like Raja Bikram Singh.
-Raja Balbir singh got constructed many new buildings.
-It housed the royal Place.
-Tosha Khana, Modi Khana & Treasury Buildings.
+Qilla Mubarak: The fort with its impressive architecture still adorns the city of Faridkot.
+Its foundation is believed to have been laid by Raja Mokalsi; later Raka Hamir Singh renovated it and got it extended.
+Later rulers like Raja Bikram Singh, Raja Balbir singh got constructed many new buildings inside the fort complex.
+It housed the royal places Tosha Khana, Modi Khana and Treasury Buildings.
 There is a garden within the four walls of the fort.
 All the buildings are very well build and well furnished.

-Rajasthan Canal and Sirhind Feeder passes near the Faridkot town.
-Rajasthan canal was constructed during the year,1962 to carry the additional water from Sutluj and Beas river at Hari Ke Pattan to dry areas of Punjab.
+Rajsthan and Sirhind Canals: Rajasthan Canal and Sirhind Feeder pass near the Faridkot town.
+Rajasthan canal was constructed during the year 1962 to carry the additional water from Sutlejand Beas River at Hari Ke Pattan to dry areas of Punjab.

-Sri Guru Gobind Singh Ji is said to have visited Jaitu on 15th April, 1706.
-Here Guru Ji stayed at a Sand Dune (Tibba) near village Jaitu and practiced arrows shooting with other sikhs.
+Gurudwara Tibbi Sahib: This gurudwara is located near Jaitu village.
+Sri Guru Gobind Singh Ji is said to have visited here on 15th April, 1706.
+Here Guru Ji stayed at a Sand Dune (Tibba) and practiced arrows shooting with other sikhs.
 People congregate here on 10th Phagun every year in memory of the sikhs who scarified their lives during Jaitu Morcha and this is known as Shaheedi Jor Mela.

 Sri Guru Ram Das Jee International Airport in Amritsar and Faridkot railway station are the nearest to this place.
 Faridkot can also be reached by road via National Highway 19.